Market Basket Analysis¶

 The transactions_preprocessing flow zone looks a bit intimidating but is, in reality, a series of visual steps that clean the data and filter it based on the parameters set in the Dataiku Application.
 It outputs the transactions_preprocessed dataset which is used for association rules computation.

 The association_rules_computation zone generates all learned association rules between items based on the transaction history and defined Application parameters.
 The resulting 5 datasets represent the learned association rules, identified itemsets (products bought together), consequences, antecedents, and a general summary.
-The wiki goes into great detail on the different datasets and their contents.
+The project wiki goes into great detail on the different datasets and their contents.

 As you will see when exploring the output datasets generated by the association rules computation, it’s possible to have a large amount of learned rules.
 It’s therefore important to filter the most relevant rules based on our self defined thresholds.
 As a reminder, we can filter rules based on 4 metrics selected in the Dataiku Application.